sgcodigo/TASizeLabel/README.md

 **Required Resize** - `true` will use default auto resize config.
 Default is `false`

-**Reduce To Size** - When you set `requiredResize` to `true`, you can also set custom reduce point instead of using default configuration.
+**Minimum Size** - When you set `requiredResize` to `true`, you can also set custom reduce point for smaller devices [iPhone 4S and 5 sizes] instead of using default configuration.
+Just set the smallest size that you want to see on those devices and it will automatically resized as same algorithum used on high end devices.

 ![alt text](https://raw.githubusercontent.com/sgcodigo/TASizeLabel/master/Resource/Inspectable.png)